ember-learn/guides-source/guides/release/testing/different-types-of-tests.md

 Note, we imported `render` and `click` from [@ember/test-helpers](https://github.com/emberjs/ember-test-helpers/blob/master/API.md) to show and interact with the component.
 We also imported `hbs` from [htmlbars-inline-precompile](https://github.com/ember-cli/ember-cli-htmlbars-inline-precompile) to help with inline template definitions.
 With these methods, we can check if clicking on the component correctly updates its internal state and external feedback to the user.

-Here are more examples for which we can write rendering tests:
+Here are more examples where rendering tests are ideal:

 * A blog post component allows two modes—view and edit
 * A button component satisfies accessibility for various arguments and actions